gravity-ui/expresskit/docs/VALIDATOR.md

       content: Record<
         number,
         {
-          schema: z.ZodType<any>; // Zod schema for this status code's response body description?: string; // Description for this response (e.g., for OpenAPI) }
+          schema?: z.ZodType<any>; // Optional Zod schema for this status code's response body description?: string; // Description for this response (e.g., for OpenAPI) }
       >;